So You Think You Know Indian Food, cont’d

 Chef Manish Mehrotra is a genious of a cook.
 Order the tasting menu and let him have his way.

-The whole evening was pretty remarkable, precripitated weeks earlier by an email from Gale saying, “hey, I wonder if we can get in here.”
+The whole evening was pretty remarkable, precipitated weeks earlier by an email from Gale saying, “hey, I wonder if we can get in here.”
 Turns out we could.

 Ready to be happy